A diffeomorphism invariant family of metric-affine actions for loop cosmologies

 In the Metric-affine formalism, the fundamental fields that describe the gravitational interaction are the metric and the affine connection, which is {\it a priori} independent from the metric and has dynamics of its own dictated by the action of the theory.
-Metric-affine (or Palatini) $f(\cR)$ theories are defined by a Lagrangian of the form \beq \mathcal{S}=\frac{1}{2\kappa}\int d^4x \sqrt{-g}f(\cR)+S_m \eeq where $\cR$ is the Ricci scalar associated to the Ricci tensor of the independent affine connection $\Gamma$ contracted with the metric $g^{\mu\nu}$, and $S_m$ is the matter action.
-As is well known, metric-affine $f(\cR)$ theories do not propagate extra degrees of freedom and are free of ghosts \cite{Olmo:2011uz}, which can now be easily understood by noting that they lay inside the projective-invariant subclass of Ricci-Based gravity theories \cite{Olmo:2022rhf}, whose projective symmetry protects them from propagating pathological degrees of freedom \cite{BeltranJimenez:2019acz,Jimenez:2020dpn}.
-For a matter sector with an equation of state with $\omega=1$ (e.g. a massless scalar field), this family of theories predicts a modified Friedmann equation of the form
+Metric-affine (or Palatini) $f(\cR)$ theories are defined by a Lagrangian of the form \beq \mathcal{S}=\frac{1}{2\kappa}\int d^4x \sqrt{-g}f(\cR)+S_m \eeq where $\cR$ is the Ricci scalar associated to the Ricci tensor of the independent affine connection $\Gamma$ contracted with the metric $g^{\mu\nu}$, and $S_m$ is the matter action, which can be completely general up to this point.
+As is well known, metric-affine $f(\cR)$ theories do not propagate extra degrees of freedom and are free of ghosts \cite{Olmo:2011uz}, which can now be easily understood by noting that they lie inside the projective-invariant subclass of Ricci-Based gravity theories \cite{Olmo:2022rhf}, whose projective symmetry protects them from propagating pathological degrees of freedom \cite{BeltranJimenez:2019acz,Jimenez:2020dpn}.
+For a minimally coupled matter sector (in the sense of \cite{Delhom:2020hkb}) with an equation of state with $\omega=1$, e.g. a massless scalar field, this family of theories predicts a modified Friedmann equation of the form

 where the following relations can be derived from the field equations of the theory (see \eg \cite{Olmo:2011uz})